 Punjabi Rajma masala pairs the best with plain basmati rice and is popularly called Rajma Chawal.

 Why is Rajma Chawal so popular in the North?

 Punjab is the origin of rajma chawal.
 Probably this is second on the list of comfort foods after dal bhaat/chawal.

 This combination is a complete meal in itself.
 This means you do not need to worry about cooking a side dish (dal or any other vegetable).

 Rajma chawal is a dish that one can eat on the go.
 If you are in hurry and also hungry, you do not need to depend on fast food.
 In fact, this dish takes lesser time than fast food and is nutritious, wholesome, and delicious.

-The most important reason, it’s tasty.
+The most important reason is it’s tasty.
 Rice is completely covered with thick rajma gravy, the rice grains absorb all the flavors from the tangy and mildly spiced onion-tomato gravy.

 The taste of rajma is based on the making process.
 My step-by-step instructions will help to get the best rajma masala taste ever.